A Small-Group Tree Net Weaving Retreat in Italy

 Where We'll be Staying

-We'll all be staying together at Casa Narauni, a renovated alpine cabin which will function as our shared basecamp to work, eat and hang out together throughout the retreat.
+We'll all be staying together at Casa Narauni, a renovated alpine cabin which will function as our shared basecamp to work, eat, and gather throughout the retreat.

 The group size for this retreat is intentionally small.
 Living, eating, and building together in one place is a big part of the experience, and keeping the group contained allows for more personal instruction, shared rhythm, and space to actually connect.